UG3 Compiling Techniques 2016/2017

 - Office hours: Thursdays, 11am-12pm, IF 1.12

-If you are not able to attend email Christophe to arrange for meeting outside the office hours.
+If you are not able to attend, email Christophe to arrange for a meeting outside the office hours.

-- Tutorial: Feel free to raise any questions regarding the lectures or coursework during the tutorial sessions.
+- Labs: Feel free to raise any questions regarding the lectures or coursework during the lab sessions.

 - Lecture notes